 Carriage of Oxygen and Medical Equipment

 We only carry oxygen for emergency use on board our aircraft and are unable to supply oxygen for your personal use in non-emergency situations.
-If you have a medical condition that requires the use of supplementary oxygen on board, you will need to bring your own supply, which must be preapproved for carriage in advance of travel.
+If you have a medical condition that requires the use of supplementary oxygen on board, you will need to bring your own supply, which must be preapproved for carriage before you travel.

-Please contact our Special Assistance Team to discuss your requirements, as we will require a Medical Information Form (MEDIF) from your treating Doctor prior to us being able to give approval.
+Please contact our Special Assistance Team to talk about your requirements, as we will need a Medical Information Form (MEDIF) from your treating Doctor before we can give approval.

 Please note that liquid oxygen systems are forbidden for carriage on aircraft.

 Portable Oxygen Concentrators (POC)

 Currently there are only a small number of POCs that have been given clearance for use on board an aircraft.
 To take any form of oxygen, medical clearance must be obtained.
 Please contact our Special Assistance Team to talk about your requirements in more detail.